Part of the Complete Guide to Understanding Addiction

 Can I Detox At Home?

 In most cases, an official addiction detox or rehabilitation facility is highly recommended.
-When a person tries drug and alcohol detox at home, they are in the same environment that allowed their addiction to continue in the first place.
+When a person tries drug and alcohol detox at home, they are in the same environment that allowed their addiction to evolve in the first place.
 Removing triggers and avoiding overwhelming temptation and relapse can prove to be nearly impossible at times.

-Insurance companies cover medical detox programs in almost every case. why not take the safest route and go to a detox or rehabilitation facility for detox treatment?
-There is no financial burden and it is so much safer than trying it on your own.
+Insurance companies cover medical detox programs in almost every case.
+Why not take the safest route and go to a detox or rehabilitation facility for detox treatment?
+There is no financial burden, and it is so much safer than trying it on your own.